dch82/nutils/CONTRIBUTING.md

 ## Making new commands
 Follow [the guidelines](#command-guidelines) for commands, add it to `nutils.nu`, debug it and open up a PR!
 ## Command Guidelines
-1. Try to implement the core of the program in pure Nushell; if it is too difficult, wrap it up with either Nushell or [jc](https://github.com/kellyjonbrazil/jc) and pipe it into `from json`
+1. Try to implement the core of the program in pure Nushell; if it is too difficult, wrap it up.
 2. If a simple Nushell pipeline can do what a dedicated *command/subcommand/option* could do, don't implement it; it's a waste of time and obsfucates help messages.
 3. Don't bother implementing rarely-used *commands/subcommands/options*; see guideline 2
 4. If possible, convert generic string output into a dedicated Nushell data type, e.g. `filesize`